puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 theme = "outlook-hayesy-beta"
 +++

 With the launch of [Pile-Up Poker](https://www.gamedeveloper.com/design/how-pile-up-poker-survived-cancellation-to-become-a-puzzmo-hit) we knew that we wanted to sell a [pack of cards](https://shop.puzzmo.com/products/puzzmo-lisa-hanawalt-playing-cards).
-Systemically thinking, we had a few requirements:
+Systemically thinking, we had a few requirements for what it means to buy a physical good from us:

 - We want admins to handle inventory
 - We want to work with third party fulfillment tools